Lukehsu1999/Lukehsu1999/README.md

 ## 🌍 AskBobby: Social Service AI SMS Agent
 A social-impact project helping people in need locate **food, shelter, and health services** through SMS-powered AI.
-Partnership with **Foodbank for NYC" and 8 other non-profits organizations Built with **Twilio**, **AWS Lambda**, and **LangChain** for real-time service discovery.
+Partnership with **Foodbank for NYC** and 8 other non-profits organizations Built with **Twilio**, **AWS Lambda**, and **LangChain** for real-time service discovery.
 *The system is currently offline, but check out the video below.*